 How Does Value Investing Work?

 As the name suggests, value investing is all about searching for instruments (investment opportunities) that offer value.
 In other words, value investors in any market would typically search for cheap (or, more precisely, undervalued) investment opportunities.
 They would invest in such opportunities (typically, purchase such assets) and wait for the price to rise.
-Generally, such investors have a relatively long investment horizon.
+Generally, such investors have a relatively long term investment horizon.

 Consider an investor who is interested in the equity market and applies value investing principles in this market.
 Such an investor would often search for old, well-established companies in mature industries.
 Shares of these companies may not offer very rapid gains (quick gains in value).
-However, some such shares may be undervalued and thus, may be expected to yield good returns over the long term.
+However, some such shares may be undervalued and thus, may be expected to yield good returns in the long term.

 Value investors typically have a long investment horizon.
-As we have seen, they believe that in the short-term, market fluctuations may lead to loss of value (price decline) even in good instruments.
+As we have seen, they believe that in the short-term, market fluctuations may lead to loss of value (price decline) even in good markets.
 They further believe that in the long term such fluctuations would not be significant.
 In the equity markets, value investors may often have an investment horizon of 10 years or even longer.
 In many cases, value investors may not even have any intention of selling off the shares that they have purchased.
 In such cases, value investors believe that the company in which they have invested will keep gaining in value steadily over the years.
 Hence, selling off the shares would imply giving up potential gain in value in subsequent years.

 Many investors also apply value investing strategies in the real estate market.
 Again, such investors would look for investment opportunities in established cities and towns.
-Properties in such areas may not gain in value rapidly but may be expected to yield good appreciation over the long term.
+Properties in such areas may not gain in value rapidly but may be expected to yield appreciation over the long term.
 Hence, investors with a long investment horizon may invest in such properties.

 Applications of Value Investing Strategy